 We are looking for new trustees because we have embarked upon an exciting and challenging new phase in our development.

 We have secured a capital grant towards a new museum and storage facility in Street to share the rich history of Street’s shoe industry, informing and inspiring the public.
 The new museum is scheduled to open in 2025 to coincide with the Company’s 200th anniversary.
+Our vision is to inspire the world with the family and community stories behind Clarks shoes.

 To plan our future and help us take our museum and archive forward as a sustainable operation we are seeking to appoint new Trustees to join our governing board who can bring skills and experience of financial management (preferably in the charity/museum sector), fundraising, capital development or social and local history.